SoftInstigate/restheart-website/docs/change-streams.md

 ```

 Note that the `$match` stage specifies a condition on the `name` property using `fullDocument::name`.
-This is because the document returned by the change stream looks like:
+This is because the Change Event looks like:

 {: .black-code }
 ```json